ClosedClose/FileBotTG/README.md

 ![alt text](https://raw.githubusercontent.com/ClosedClose/FileBotTG/refs/heads/main/icons/icon_128.png)
 ## Welcome to FileBotTG 1.3

-This script allows you to upload files to your local drive.
+Async bot to download files to your local drive.
 Just send a message containing a photo, video or document to the configured bot and it will download it

 Files are saved in the following format: